-All ages start in the Jr. Worship room at 9:15.
-The preschoolers and kindergarteners will experience the stories of our faith through Godly Play, while the grade schoolers will rotate though different stations concentrating on one story at a time for a more in-depth experience for a few weeks.
+All ages start in the Jr. Worship room at 9:15 AM.
+The preschoolers and kindergartners will experience the stories of our faith through Godly Play, while the grade schoolers will rotate though different stations concentrating on one story at a time for a more in-depth experience for a few weeks.

 Pre-K and Kindergarten

-Godly Play is a Montessori based curriculum that immerses listeners into the stories of faith.
+Godly Play is a Montessori-based curriculum that immerses listeners in stories of faith.
 It encourages free thought and response.
 Our preschoolers and kindergartners start in the Jr. Worship room and adjourn to the Nazareth room for their Godly Play stories.

-Our grade school children will study one story for 3-5 weeks at a time, each week using a different medium to explore the story.
+Our grade school children will study one story for 3 to 5 weeks at a time, each week using a different medium to explore the story.
 Our five stations are Food for Thought, Art, Storytelling, Movies and Media, and Games.

 Confirmation Retreat in the Spring